 Watch a play or performance, eat in one of our many cafes, or discover our unique environment.
 Our campus is open to the public and there are many ways to get involved in activities at Sussex.

-Come to our Community Festival
+Our Community Festival

 Use our facilities